Convective Space-Time Chaos as a Dynamical Model of Deterministic and Stochastic Turbulence: Introduction

-We do not aim at a computationally extremely challenging modeling of a boundary layer transition, but instead present in Section \ref{sec:smdst} two tractable models of convective space-time chaos, one as a system of ordinary differential equations, and another as a nonlinear partial differential equation.
+We start with formulating in Section \ref{sec:smdst} two tractable models of convective space-time chaos, one as a system of ordinary differential equations, and another as a nonlinear partial differential equation.
+This partial differential equation describes waves on an inclined liquid film (Fig.~\ref{fig:sketch}(b)), which is a paradigmatic case of convective instability.
 In Section~\ref{sec:tcle} we present the main tool of the analysis, the convective Lyapunov exponent.
-Section \ref{sec:rf} describes the same setup of a random driving at the inlet as one adopted in experiments~\cite{borodulin2011experimental,borodulin2013experimental,kachanov2013hypothesis,borodulin2014properties}.
+Section \ref{sec:rf} describes the same setup of a macroscopic random driving at the inlet as one adopted in experiments~\cite{borodulin2011experimental,borodulin2013experimental,kachanov2013hypothesis,borodulin2014properties}.
 We describe how the features of deterministic and stochastic turbulence manifest themselves for the models of Section \ref{sec:smdst}.
 In particular, we quantify the transition from deterministic to stochastic turbulence with the spatial Lyapunov exponent.
 Section \ref{sec:reg} is devoted to regular forcing.
 Especially for quasiperiodic driving (which is also feasible in experiments), one observes a nontrivial growth in signal complexity and an approach to effective ``randomness''.
-In Section~\ref{sec:std} we discuss spatio-temporal duality in convective space-time chaos, according to which one can exchange the meaning of space and time variables, to get better insight into the features of turbulence.
+In Section~\ref{sec:std} we discuss spatio-temporal duality in convective space-time chaos, according to which one can exchange the meaning of space and time variables, to get better insight into the features of convective turbulence.
 We conclude with a discussion in Section~\ref{sec:concl}.